Itay2805/Sparky4j-core/README.md

 After alot of optimization, The engine has about the same as the if you would to use the C++ engine!
 Of course I am still working to optimize the engine even more!

 # How to use
-Just download the code, and compile the Java project.
-Also the java project has a Game class and a Test Layer class for you to try out
+Just use the Sandbox project, It should be ready to use.

 * Note that the DLLs are compiled for 32bit.
 So you might need to download 32bit JDK